 Safety and security.

-- Security at the Australian High Commission in Dhaka has been strengthened and remains under constant review.
+- Australian officials in Bangladesh adopt enhanced security measures.
+Take similar precautions.
+Security at the Australian High Commission in Dhaka has been strengthened and is under constant review.
+See

 Entry and exit